 The biggest problem is when a developer uses a table in order to format a page.
 The table provides extra information to a screen reader user and impacts the order in which they navigate through the content.
 When a screen reader user enters a table, the screen reader will say something along the lines of “Table with 54 rows and 4 columns.”
 Then, as the user navigates through the table, the screen reader will provide information about their location in the table such as “Row 2 check box unchecked.”
 If the table is meaningless, the information about location in the table winds up being burdensome and distracting.
 Here is a link to a video of a screen reader user navigating an email that uses tables for layout.
 For a screen reader user, it’s equivalent to having talk radio playing the background during a meeting - not impossible to work with, but it makes it difficult to concentrate.
 In addition, the use of a table suggests there is some sort of meaningful relationship about how the contents are organized.
 A screen reader user might spend time trying to find this relationship, and in the end waste time if there is no such use.

-Here is a link of a screen reader user navigating an accessible and inaccessible table.
+Here is a link to a screen reader user navigating an accessible and inaccessible table.

 Tables are a useful way to present the types of information that belong in a table.
 When they are used appropriately, they do make content more accessible.